 Jiangkou is just a stone’s throw away from Doucheng, and the distance between the two can be covered in half a day.

-Many tea merchants viewed Jiangkou in Guangdong and Doucheng as key nodes on the ancient Tea Ship Route, setting up transshipment points to transfer Liubao tea for onward transportation.
+Many merchants viewed Jiangkou in Guangdong and Doucheng as key nodes on the ancient Tea Ship Route, setting up transshipment points to transfer Liubao tea for onward transportation.

 Summer in Guangdong is punctuated by sudden downpours.
 In Doucheng Town, Duancheng County, Yunfu City, a heavy rainstorm dispersed the heat of the afternoon.
 Deng Zhi brewed a cup of Liubao tea at home and began recounting past tales to his guests.